Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The application of the -meson matrix element to the Transition Form Factor of decay

 Certainly, beyond this upper limit, the wave function effectively vanishes \cite{Yang2012,LY2014,LY2015}.
 From this upper limit, we can get the limits of $x_1$

+The next-to-leading order corrections to the hard transition amplitude in the $B\pi$ form factor was investigated in Ref. \cite{lsw2012} several years ago.
+Here we restrict ourself in the leading-order contribution in this work, because the power of soft contribution may change with the new wave function for $B$ meson being used.
+It is necessary to investigate the phenomenological effect of the new wave function at leading-order at first.
 The calculation of the transition matrix element of Eq. (\ref{fac}) is performed in $b$-space ($\vec{b}_\bot$ being Fourier transform variable of $\vec{k}_{\perp}$).
-The form factors $F_{+,0}^{B\pi}(q^2=0)$ can be extracted from this calculation.
-The result is
+The form factors can be extracted from this calculation.
+The result of $F_{+,0}^{B\pi}(0)$ is

 where the function $h_e$ is defined as

 with $J_0$ being the Bessel function of order 0, $I_0$ and $K_0$ the modified Bessel functions.